Fragment of a painting with the image of Prince Józef Poniatowski, photo Andrzej Siwek

 Napoleon Bonaparte on Elba

-Elba (Italian: Isola d'Elba) is the third largest Italian island.
-It is located in the Tyrrhenian Sea, between the Apennine Peninsula and Corsica (Bonaparte's home island), 20 km off the coast.
-The short period from 3 May 1814 to 26 February 1815, when it was ruled by Emperor Napoleon Bonaparte (1769-1821), who was exiled here after his forced abdication, plays a special role in Elba's complex and rich history.
-The supposedly independent principality of Elba was supposed to provide him with occupation and sustenance, in return for giving up his rule of France and any political ambitions.
-The flight from Elba marked the beginning of Napoleon's '100 days', an attempt to regain power in France, which - after initial successes - ended on 22 June 1815 with Napoleon's repeated abdication, after losing the Battle of Waterloo, and exile to the island of St Helena, where, under British supervision, he died in 1821.
+Elba (Italian: Isola d’Elba) is Italy’s third-largest island.
+It lies in the Tyrrhenian Sea between the Apennine Peninsula and Corsica (Bonaparte’s birthplace), about 20 km off the coast.
+A short period from 3 May 1814 to 26 February 1815, when the island was ruled by Emperor Napoleon Bonaparte (1769–1821) following his forced abdication, plays a distinctive role in Elba’s complex and rich history.
+The supposedly independent Principality of Elba was intended to provide him with occupation and sustenance in return for renouncing his rule of France and any further political ambition.
+His escape from Elba marked the beginning of Napoleon’s “Hundred Days”: an attempt to regain power in France which – after initial successes – ended on 22 June 1815 with a second abdication following defeat at Waterloo and exile to St Helena, where, under British supervision, he died in 1821.

-Polish motifs on Elba
+Polish Themes on Elba

-The core of the military assistance consisted of a French Guards grenadier battalion of about 600 soldiers.
-The Poles on Elba were to number about 100, staying under the command of Major Pawel Jerzmanowski (1779-1862).
-The so-called Elba squadron earned the nickname 'the most faithful of the faithful'.
-After leaving the island, it participated in all the events of Napoleon's 100 days.
-After the final defeat of the Emperor, the cavalrymen left the French army and mostly ended up in the country, in the Kingdom of Poland under Russian rule.
-Today, it is difficult to find their traces and memory on the Italian island.
-This is all the more reason why the image from the villa called Palazzina dei Mulini acts as a catalyst for memories.
+The core of Napoleon’s Elban military establishment comprised a French Grenadier Guards battalion of about 600 soldiers.
+The Poles on Elba numbered roughly 100 and served under Major Paweł Jerzmanowski (1779–1862).
+This “Elba squadron” earned the sobriquet “the most faithful of the faithful”.
+After leaving the island, it took part in all the events of the Hundred Days.
+Following the Emperor’s final defeat, these cavalrymen left the French army and for the most part returned to the Kingdom of Poland under Russian rule.
+Today, it is difficult to trace their presence or memory on the island.
+This is all the more reason why the painting displayed in the Palazzina dei Mulini serves as a catalyst of remembrance.

 Palazzina dei Mulini

-After Napoleon's flight, the building went through various vicissitudes to gain a museum function in 1934.
-Today it is the Museo Nazionale delle Residenze Napoleoniche dell'isola d'Elba - Palazzina dei Mulini.
-Over time, the furnishings of the Bonaparte-era house have been recreated in the museum.
-The basis of the collection is the library donated to the city by Napoleon.
-A painting with an image of Prince Joseph was hung in the dining room opposite a copy of J.L.
-David's painting depicting Napoleon crossing the Alps.
-It is like a juxtaposition of two accents of the Napoleonic drama - the beginning of the victorious expedition to Italy (1796) and the end of hope in the Battle of the Nations at Leipzig (1813).
+After Napoleon’s escape, the building experienced various vicissitudes before being designated a museum in 1934.
+Today it forms part of the Museo Nazionale delle Residenze Napoleoniche dell’Isola d’Elba – Palazzina dei Mulini.
+Over time, the furnishings of the Bonaparte era have been reconstructed.
+The core of the collection is the library donated to the city by Napoleon.
+A painting of Prince Józef hangs in the dining room opposite a copy of J.-L. David’s “Napoleon Crossing the Alps”: a juxtaposition of two moments in the Napoleonic drama, the outset of the victorious Italian campaign (1796) and the end of hope at the Battle of Leipzig (1813).

-The painting "Death of Prince Józef Poniatowski"
+The Painting “Death of Prince Józef Poniatowski”

-Vernet's paintings, which in two versions depicted the death of the Polish hero at the Battle of Leipzig, helped to cement the prince's legend and were copied in large numbers in the 19th century.
-No wonder, after all Poniatowski's heroism at the Battle of Leipzig, his appointment by Napoleon as Marshal of France and his death while covering the retreat of the defeated French army were dramatic fodder for a legend summarising the Poles' participation in the Napoleonic epic.
-"The Battle of the Nations" at Leipzig, fought on 16-19 October 1813, was decisive in the sequence of events leading to Napoleon's downfall, weakened earlier by the failure of the expedition to Russia.
-In it, Prince Józef Poniatowski acted as one of the commanders and commander-in-chief of the troops of the Duchy of Warsaw.
-At the same time, he embodied all hopes for Poland's independence that were associated with Napoleon.
-The defeat at Leipzig dashed them, and the Duke's death in the currents of the Elster symbolically sealed them.
+Vernet’s compositions, which in two versions depicted the Polish hero’s death at Leipzig, helped cement the prince’s legend and were widely copied in the nineteenth century.
+Poniatowski’s heroism at Leipzig, his elevation by Napoleon to the dignity of Marshal of France, and his death while covering the retreat of the defeated French army furnished dramatic material for a legend encapsulating Polish participation in the Napoleonic epic.
+The “Battle of the Nations” at Leipzig, fought on 16–19 October 1813, proved decisive in the sequence of events leading to Napoleon’s downfall after the failure of the Russian campaign.
+Poniatowski served as one of the commanders and as commander-in-chief of the forces of the Duchy of Warsaw; he embodied hopes for Polish independence associated with Napoleon.
+The defeat at Leipzig shattered those hopes; the prince’s death in the waters of the River Elster symbolically sealed them.

 Related persons: